Danny Buggs: NFL

-Buggs was drafted by the New York Giants in the third round of the 1975 NFL Draft.
+Buggs was selected by the New York Giants in the third round of the 1975 NFL draft.
 He played two seasons in New York, 1975 and 1976.

 The Giants cut Buggs partway through the 1976 season, and the Washington Redskins signed him.
 In his six games with the Redskins in 1976, he caught two passes for 25 yards.
 The next season, 1977 he had 26 receptions for 341 yards and a touchdown.

 With the NFL's then-all-time leading receiver, Charley Taylor, retired following the 1977 season after playing for the Redskins for 14 seasons, Buggs broke out in 1978 with 36 receptions for 575 yards and two touchdowns.
 In his final NFL season, 1979, Buggs totaled 46 receptions for 631 yards and a touchdown while playing all 16 games for the first time in his career.

-On April 29, 1980, Buggs was traded along with a fourth round pick (Larry Flowers) in the 1980 NFL Draft by the Washington Redskins to the Tampa Bay Buccaneers in exchange for cornerback Jeris White.
+On April 29, 1980, Buggs was traded along with a fourth round pick (Larry Flowers) in the 1980 NFL draft by the Washington Redskins to the Tampa Bay Buccaneers in exchange for cornerback Jeris White.
 Buggs was traded to make room for the Redskins' first round selection, future Hall of Famer Art Monk, the first time Washington did not trade its first round pick since 1968.
 He attended the Buccaneers' training camp, but was cut on September 1, 1980.

 On June 23, 1981, Buggs signed with the Houston Oilers and he was with the team until August 25, 1981.